-The best survival tool that one can use is his own mind and great things can be achieved by exploiting this tool.
-Every year, all across the globe there are many people who die in survival situation because they didn’t use common sense.
-They found themselves in nasty situations and because they didn’t use their head, they ended up dead.
-My friend told me something that I will never forget: “people today don’t know how to live with the land and they are afraid, they panic and they stop to think”.
-This is mostly our fault because we stopped exploring and we are used to do everything with just one click.
-Instead of going camping teenagers today organize “gaming parties”.
+The best survival tool that one can use is his own mind.
+Great things can be achieved by exploiting this tool.
+Every year, all across the globe many people die in a survival situation because they didn’t use common sense.
+They found themselves in nasty circumstances and because they didn’t use their head, they ended up dead.
+My friend told me something that I will never forget: “people today don’t know how to live with the land and they are afraid, they panic and they stop to think.”
+This is mostly our fault because we stopped exploring and we are used to doing everything with just one click.
+Instead of going camping teenagers today organize “gaming parties.”
 Instead of promoting basic survival lessons, we make fun of people trying to teach us how to become self-sufficient.

-In order for people to survive in dangerous situation, the first thing we need to do is slow down and think.
-You can’t do this if you are used to just give up and turn off the computer or if you just Google the solution to your problems.
-In the wilderness, most situations can be dealt with logic and common sense and if you work with the environment and know your surroundings, you will succeed in overcoming any obstacle.
-If you know your surroundings you know where to forage for food, where to find water and how to put up a shelter.
+For people to survive in a dangerous situation, the first thing we need to do is slow down and think.
+You can’t do this if you are used just to give up and turn off the computer or if you just Google the solution to your problems.
+In the wilderness, most situations can be dealt with logic and common sense.
+If you work with the environment and know your surroundings, you will succeed in overcoming any obstacle.
+If you know your surroundings, you know where to forage for food, where to find water and how to put up a shelter.
 Even more, if you explore your surroundings, you will discover where the escape routes are located and which dangerous obstacles you will need to face.